 These two processes 3 → 4 & 4 → 1 will represent the isotropic expansion (Piston moves from the Top dead centre to the bottom dead centre) and the constant volume heat rejection respectively.

-Thermodynamically, efficiency of the Diesel Cycle is given by
+Thermodynamically, the efficiency of the Diesel Cycle is given by

 Work done by the system = Heat supplied (QS)- Heat rejected (QR)